kidd1492/note_summarizer/README.md

 # Note Summarizer Project

 The **Note Summarizer** is a Python-based project analyzer designed to parse and analyze the structure of Python and Web base files could be great for Flask and Django projects.
 It will generate a CSV reports with each file type, and provide insights into the analyzed codebase.
-The project is structured to be easily extensible, supporting additional analyzers for other file types (e.g., CSS, JavaScript) in the future.
+The project is structured to be easily extensible, supporting additional analyzers for other file types (e.g., CSS, ) in the future.

 ## Features
-- The program collects all file paths in the specified directory for the supported file types (currently Python and HTML).
+- The program collects all file paths in the specified directory for the supported file types (currently Python, HTML, js).
 - Analyzer parse the file content, extract relevant information, and generate a CSV report including each file type.
 - CSV report is saved in the csv_file directory as file_summary.
 - The CSV files can be used for generating detailed reports, visualization, or further analysis.